Cynary/sunshine-virtual-monitor/README.md

 In all the text below, replace `%PATH_TO_THIS_REPOSITORY%` with the full path to this repository.

+> [!NOTE]
-Note that the commands below will forward the scripts output to a file in this repository, named `sunvdm.log` - this is optional and can be removed if you don't care for logs / can be directed somewhere else.
+> The commands below will forward the scripts output to a file in this repository, named `sunvdm.log` - this is optional and can be removed if you don't care for logs / can be directed somewhere else.

 ### UI